Historic Volatility Measures as of 09/30/2017

-- Prepayment risk: The chance that during periods of falling interest rates, homeowners will refinance their mortgages before their maturity dates, resulting in prepayment of mortgage securities held by the fund.
-The fund would then lose potential price appreciation and would be forced to reinvest the unanticipated proceeds at lower interest rates, resulting in a decline in the fund’s income.
+- Prepayment risk: The chance that during periods of falling interest rates, homeowners will refinance their mortgages before their maturity dates, resulting in prepayment of mortgage-backed securities held by the fund.
+The fund would then lose any price appreciation above the mortgage’s principal and would be forced to reinvest the unanticipated proceeds at lower interest rates, resulting in a decline in the fund’s income.
 Prepayment risk is high for the fund.

 - Income risk: The chance that the fund’s income will decline because of falling interest rates.

 - Interest rate risk: The chance that bond prices will decline because of rising interest rates.